-/s/ William Casey McManemin William Casey McManemin Chairman and Chief Executive Officer April 6, 2020
+/s/ William Casey McManemin William Casey McManemin Chairman and Chief Executive Officer April 5, 2021

 PROXY DORCHESTER MINERALS, L.P.
-PROXY FOR 2020 ANNUAL MEETING OF LIMITED PARTNERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF MANAGERS
+PROXY FOR 2021 ANNUAL MEETING OF LIMITED PARTNERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF MANAGERS

-The undersigned hereby appoints each of William Casey McManemin and James E. Raley proxy and attorney in-fact with full power of substitution, on behalf and in the name of the undersigned, to represent the undersigned and to vote as specified on the reverse side all common units of Dorchester Minerals, L.P., which the undersigned is entitled to vote at the Annual Meeting of Limited Partners on May 13, 2020 at 2:00 p.m.
-Central Time at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201 or any adjournments or postponements thereof.
+The undersigned hereby appoints each of William Casey McManemin and James E. Raley proxy and attorney in-fact with full power of substitution, on behalf and in the name of the undersigned, to represent the undersigned and to vote as specified on the reverse side all common units of Dorchester Minerals, L.P., which the undersigned is entitled to vote at the Annual Meeting of Limited Partners on May 19, 2021 at 2:00 p.m.
+Central Time, being held in a virtual meeting format only, via webcast, at www.virtualshareholdermeeting.com/DMLP2020 or any adjournments or postponements thereof.

-UNLESS A CONTRARY DIRECTION IS INDICATED, THIS PROXY WILL BE VOTED FOR ALL NOMINEES LISTED IN PROPOSAL ONE AND FOR PROPOSALS TWO AND THREE AS MORE SPECIFICALLY DESCRIBED IN THE PROXY STATEMENT.
+UNLESS A CONTRARY DIRECTION IS INDICATED, THIS PROXY WILL BE VOTED FOR ALL NOMINEES LISTED IN PROPOSAL ONE AND FOR PROPOSAL TWO AS MORE SPECIFICALLY DESCRIBED IN THE PROXY STATEMENT.
 IF SPECIFIC INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED IN ACCORDANCE THEREWITH.

-Continued and to be marked, dated and signed on the reverse side and returned in the enclosed envelope, voted telephonically or voted via the internet.
+Continued and to be marked, dated and signed on the reverse side